nozhdelov/ViewComponent/docs.md

 ###<a name="eventDestroy"></a>destroy
 emitted when the "destroy" method is called or the component is destroyed for some other reason (For example the parent component is rerendering)

+The State Object - every component has an internal .state object that can be used to share state between components in a given subtree
+The state object has 3 methods
+###<a name="stateGet"></a>.get(variableName) - returns the value of a shared variable variableName. variableName can also be a path in a object, for example 'object.subobject.varName'
+###<a name="stateSet"></a>.set(variableName, value) - sets a value for a shared variable variableName.
+###<a name="stateSubscribe"></a>.subscribe(variableName, handler) registers a callback for when a given shared variable is changed.
+The handler function receives the new value and the old value as arguments